-A: You are entitled to vote if you were a Registered Shareholder as of the close of business on May 6, 2024, which we refer to as the "Record Date".
+A: You are entitled to vote if you were a Shareholder as of the close of business on May 9, 2025, which we refer to as the "Record Date".
+Only Shareholders of record ("Registered Shareholders") as of the close of business (Vancouver time) on the Record Date are entitled to receive notice of and to vote at the Meeting.
 If you acquire Shares after the close of business on the Record Date, you will not be entitled to vote those Shares at the Meeting.

 Each Share entitles the holder to one vote.
-As at May 6, 2024, there were 145,904,718 Shares issued and outstanding.
+As of the close of business on May 9, 2025, there were 170,487,289 Shares issued and outstanding.